glotchalotch/Funkin-duet/MPLUS-README.txt

       }
     Remember your commas!
     Characters also now support portraits.
-    If your character has a portrait drag it in and rename it to your character name + '-portrait'
-    They also support custom death sprites.
+    If your character has a portrait drag it in and rename it to portrait.png They also support custom death sprites.
-    If your character is based on pixel bf: drag in the death png + xml rename to '(character name)-dead'
+    If your character is based on pixel bf: drag in the death png + xml rename to 'dead'
     If it is based on bf: Great!
 Everything is already done for custom death!
     To apply these characters:
     Open a song
     Hit the '7' key
     go to the song tab
-    Click on one of the top two dropdowns
-    Select your custom character
+    Click on one of the top two text boxes with character names in them Select your custom character
     Hit save and save the json.
 Remember difficulty prefixes!
     Custom GF:
-      Follow above instructions but instead of choosing one of the top two dropdowns choose the one that says gf.
+      Follow above instructions but instead of choosing one of the top two text boxes choose the one that says gf.
       Choose custom gf
       Hit save and save the json.
 Remember difficulty prefixes!
   Custom Stages: